 Maggie strikes a delicate balance between maintaining the company’s traditional approach to doing business and adapting to meet ever-changing customer needs.
 Her real training began at an early age when she accompanied her father on countless business outings.
 It wasn’t unusual to find a seven-year-old Maggie with her father at the lumberyard, a store grand opening or a board meeting.
 She and her father had a unique bond that continues to this day.

 Maggie assumed leadership of 84 Lumber when she was just 26, an age when most people are just starting a career.
 Even then, she was showing her business smarts and proving her toughness.
 She maintains those qualities today and continues to find new ways to make the company an industry stand-out.
-In 2018, 84 Lumber reached $3.86 billion in sales, its second-highest annual revenue to date.

 In her personal time, Maggie enjoys traveling, outdoor activities, and spending time with her husband Shawn and son P.J.